dustinpfister/test_threejs/README.md

 ## 2 - Starting the server

-I made the server script a long time ago, and as long as it still works okay I can not say that I have much interest to sit down and write a new one.
+I made the server script a long time ago, and it is not at all how I would go about making one these days.
+However as long as it still works okay I can not say that I have much interest to sit down and write a new one.
 It is just a single index javaScript file at the root of this folder, and it runs on top of [express](https://dustinpfister.github.io/2018/06/12/express/) using [ejs](https://dustinpfister.github.io/2017/12/07/nodejs-ejs-javascript-templates/) for rendering of templates.

 ### 2.1 - Start by calling index script directly